Ventral Hernia Repair in Children

 How do I prepare my child for a ventral hernia repair?

-Your healthcare provider will talk to you about how to prepare your child for surgery.
-He may tell you not to let him eat or drink anything after midnight on the day of his surgery.
-He may instead tell you that he can have clear liquids until 2 hours before his surgery.
+Your child's healthcare provider will talk to you about how to prepare your child for surgery.
+You may be told not to let your child eat or drink anything after midnight on the day of his or her surgery.
+Your child's provider may instead tell you that your child can have clear liquids until 2 hours before his or her surgery.
 You may breastfeed your child up to 4 hours before surgery.
-He will tell you what medicines your child should or should not take on the day of his surgery.
-Your child may be given an antibiotic through his IV to help prevent a bacterial infection.
+Your child's provider will tell you which medicines your child should or should not take on the day of surgery.
+Your child may be given an antibiotic to help prevent a bacterial infection.

 What will happen during a ventral hernia repair?

-- Your child will be given general anesthesia to keep him asleep and free from pain during surgery.
-Your child's healthcare provider will make one incision over his hernia.
-He may instead make 2 to 4 smaller incisions at different places on your child's abdomen.
-He may use a laparoscope and other instruments to fix the hernia.
+- Your child will be given general anesthesia to keep him or her asleep and free from pain during surgery.
+Your child's healthcare provider will make one incision over the hernia.
+The provider may instead make 2 to 4 smaller incisions at different places on your child's abdomen.
+A laparoscope and other instruments may be used to fix the hernia.

 - In both types of hernia repair, tools are used to remove the hernia sac that contains your child's intestines or abdominal tissue.
-Next, your healthcare provider will move your child's intestines or tissue back into their correct place.
+Next, your child's provider will move your child's intestines or tissue back into their correct place.
 Strong stitches will be used to close the opening in your child's abdominal wall.
-This may prevent your child's intestines and tissues from bulging through his abdominal wall again.
-Your child's healthcare provider may close the incisions in his skin with stitches, medical glue, or strips of medical tape.
-He may also place a small pressure bandage over the incision.
+This may prevent your child's intestines and tissues from bulging through his or her abdominal wall again.
+Your child's provider may close the incisions with stitches, medical glue, or strips of medical tape.
+A small pressure bandage may be placed over the incision.

 What will happen after a ventral hernia repair?

-Healthcare providers will monitor your child until he is awake.
-He may be able to go home when his pain is controlled and he can drink liquids.
+Healthcare providers will monitor your child until he or she is awake.
+Your child may be able to go home when his or her pain is controlled and he or she can drink liquids.
 Your child may instead need to spend a night in the hospital.

 What are the risks of a ventral hernia repair?

 Your child's organs, blood vessels, or nerves may get injured during the surgery.
-He may bleed more than expected or get an infection.
+Your child may bleed more than expected or get an infection.
 A pocket of fluid may form under your child's skin.
-This may heal on its own or he may need treatment to remove it.
+This may heal on its own or may need to be removed.
 Problems, such as a hole in your child's intestines, may happen during laparoscopic repair that may lead to a laparotomy (open surgery).
-Even after your child has this surgery, there is a chance that he could have another hernia.
+Even after your child has this surgery, there is a chance that he or she could have another hernia.